zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/json/environment-prep/content.md

     ![](images/p_addACL.png)
 Ensure the execution is successful.

-### SQL*Plus Formatting
+### Step 3: SQL*Plus Formatting and GeoNames registration

-Close the SYSDBA connection and connect as the **OE** user to pluggable database ORCLPDB.
+1. Close the SYSDBA connection and connect as the **OE** user to pluggable database ORCLPDB.
 From this point, all tasks on the database side will be performed using the **OE** user.
 For SQL*Plus, it is also useful to format the output.
 Feel free to use your own formatting, or just run these formatting commands every time you connect.

 ````
 > <copy>conn oe/Ora_DB4U@localhost:1521/orclpdb</copy>